-In the following content list, reference to the equilibrium or motion of a "particle" is not intended to exclude questions that involve extended bodies in a "realistic" context; however, it is to be understood that any such bodies are to be treated as particles for the purposes of the question.
+In the following content list, reference to the equilibrium or motion of a 'particle' is not intended to exclude questions that involve extended bodies in a 'realistic' context; however, it is to be understood that any such bodies are to be treated as particles for the purposes of the question.

-Candidates should be able to: 1.
-Forces and equilibrium identify the forces acting in a given situation; understand the vector nature of force, and find and use components and resultants; use the principle that, when a particle is in equilibrium, the vector sum of the forces acting is zero, or equivalently, that the sum of the components in any direction is zero; understand that a contact force between two surfaces can be represented by two components, the normal component and the frictional component; use the model of a "smooth" contact, and understand the limitations of this model; understand the concepts of limiting friction and limiting equilibrium; recall the definition of coefficient of friction, and use the relationship $F = \mu R$ or $F \le \mu R$, as appropriate; • use Newton's third law.
-2. Kinematics of motion in a straight line understand the concepts of distance and speed as scalar quantities, and of displacement, velocity, and acceleration as vector quantities (in one dimension only); sketch and interpret displacement-time graphs and velocity-time graphs, and in particular appreciate that: the area under a velocity-time graph represents displacement, the slope of a displacement-time graph represents velocity, the slope of a velocity-time graph represents acceleration; use differentiation and integration with respect to time to solve simple problems concerning displacement, velocity, and acceleration (restricted to calculus within the scope of unit P1); use appropriate formulas for motion with constant acceleration in a straight line.
+Unit M1: Mechanics l (Paper 4) Candidates should be able to: 1.
+Forces and equilibrium identify the forces acting in a given situation; understand the vector nature of force, and find and use components and resultants; use the principle that, when a particle is in equilibrium, the vector sum of the forces acting is zero, or equivalently, that the sum of the components in any direction is zero; understand that a contact force between two surfaces can be represented by two components, the normal component and the frictional component; use the model of a 'smooth' contact, and understand the limitations of this model; understand the concepts of limiting friction and limiting equilibrium; recall the definition of coefficient of friction, and use the relationship F = μR or F ≤ μR, as appropriate; use Newton's third law.
+2. Kinematics of motion in a straight line understand the concepts of distance and speed as scalar quantities, and of displacement, velocity and acceleration as vector quantities (in one dimension only); sketch and interpret displacement-time graphs and velocity-time graphs, and in particular appreciate that: the area under a velocity-time graph represents displacement, the gradient of a displacement-time graph represents velocity, the gradient of a velocity-time graph represents acceleration; use differentiation and integration with respect to time to solve simple problems concerning displacement, velocity and acceleration (restricted to calculus within the scope of unit P1); use appropriate formulae for motion with constant acceleration in a straight line.